andreafortuna/andreafortuna.github.com/_posts/2016-03-01-drown-attack-breaking-tls-using-sslv2.md

 <hr/>

+Who is vulnerable?
+--

+*Websites*, *mail servers*, and other *TLS-dependent services* are at risk for the DROWN attack.

 From [ArsTechnica](http://arstechnica.com/security/2016/03/more-than-13-million-https-websites-imperiled-by-new-decryption-attack/){:target="_blank"}:

 >Recent scans of the Internet at large show that more than 5.9 million Web servers, comprising 17 percent of all HTTPS-protected machines, directly support SSLv2.